AI-Created-projects/task_manager_mcp/README.md

 - `description` (string, optional): New description of the task
 - `deadline` (string, optional): New deadline for the task in ISO 8601 format (YYYY-MM-DD)
 - `solved` (boolean, optional): Whether the task is completed (true) or not (false)
+- `created` (string, optional): When the task was created in ISO 8601 format

 **Output:**
 - Object with information about the success of the operation and the updated task